cschen1205/cheatsheet/js/grunt+gulp+karma.md

 ### Angular Test with Jasmine and Karma ###

-To run angularjs test on the mlearn-scheduler-web project, run the following command:
+To run angularjs test on the project, run the following command:

 > cd my_dev_folder
 > npm test

 ### Build with Grunt ###

-To create the bundle.min.js file in the mlearn-scheduler-web project, run the following command:
+To create the bundle.min.js file in the project, run the following command:

 > cd my_dev_folder
 > grunt default

 ### Build with Gulp ###

-To create the bundle.min.js file in the mlearn-scheculer-web project. run the following command:
+To create the bundle.min.js file in the project. run the following command:

 > cd my_dev_folder
 > gulp